bevyengine/rfcs/rfcs/33-apps_own_scheduling.md

 1. Enhanced system visualization tools.
 2. A scheduler / app option could be added to automatically infer and insert systems (including command-processing systems) on the basis of at-least-once separation constraints.
 3. At-least-once separation constraints can be used to solve the cache invalidation issues that are blocking the implementation of indexes, as discussed in [Bevy #1205](https://github.com/bevyengine/bevy/discussions/1205).
-4. `ShouldRun` could be cleaned up and moved back to simple binary logic.
-More helpers could be added for common plugin use cases.
+4. More run criteria helpers could be added, to make enabling and disabling systems based on resource state more ergonomic.
 5. Systems could be fully added and removed from the schedule based on run-time information, keeping the schedule clean when configuring plugins with resources.
+The mostly likely tool for this is to extend (or supplement) `Commands`, as seen in [Bevy #2507](https://github.com/bevyengine/bevy/pull/2507).